erc-astro/mathematica/quasi-stars/README.md

-Calculates the quasi-star structures described in Coughlin & Begelman (2024) (https://ui.adsabs.harvard.edu/abs/2024ApJ...970..158C/abstract)
+Calculates the quasi-star structures described in Coughlin & Begelman (2024) (https://ui.adsabs.harvard.edu/abs/2024ApJ...970..158C/abstract).
+You are (of course) free to use, modify, extend, etc. this notebook; I only ask that the research that results from such usage cite the paper for which the code was originally developed: Coughlin & Begelman (2024) (https://ui.adsabs.harvard.edu/abs/2024ApJ...970..158C/abstract)